inboundnow/retired-landing-pages/readme.txt

 8. Administrative popup preview of landing page

 == Changelog ==

+= 2.4.7 =
+* Adding revision support to Landing Pages
+* Updating Select2 assets to work with WooCommerce 3.0

 = 2.4.6 =
 * Improving way we handle the replacement of sidebars when using default template